ska_sun¶

 If

-sets the method for computing the sun position which is used for pitch.
-Seeposition()
+timeis provided then that is used to compute the sun position.
+Otherwisesun_raandsun_decmust be provided.methodsets the method for computing the sun position which is used for pitch.
+Seeposition()for details.- Parameters:

 - rafloat